 The convection scheme is adapted from the shallow cumulus scheme originally developed by Bretherton et al. (2004).
 Our primary modifications to the scheme are as follows.
-Liquid/frozen water static energy is used instead of liquid-frozen water potential temperature as a conserved variable.
+Liquid-frozen water static energy is used instead of liquid-frozen water potential temperature as a conserved variable.
 Only saturated mixtures are detrained into the large-scale stratiform clouds, for consistency with the underlying mixing assumption.
-A simple treatment of precipitation microphysics is included within the convection module, assuming a symmetric triangle distribution of total condensate with a width of $0.5~{\rm g\,kg^{-1}}$ and with condensate above a threshold value q{c0} removed as precipitation (the default value of q{c0} is $1~{ m g\,kg^{-1}}$).
-The iterative method for obtaining temperature from the conserved variables is refined to better handle mixed phase cloud.
-The boundary layer turbulent kinetic energy which enters the mass flux closure, is estimated diagnostically based on surface stress and buoyancy flux following Holtslag and Boville (1993), since this model has no prognostic turbulent kinetic energy equation.
+A simple treatment of precipitation microphysics is included within the convection module, assuming a symmetric triangle distribution of total condensate with a width of 0.5 g kg^{-1} and with condensate above a threshold value q{c0} removed as precipitation (the default value of q{c0} is 1 g kg-1).
+The iterative method for obtaining temperature from the conserved variables is refined to better handle mixed-phase clouds.
+The boundary layer turbulent kinetic energy that enters the mass flux closure, is estimated diagnostically based on surface stress and buoyancy flux following Holtslag and Boville (1993), since this model has no prognostic turbulent kinetic energy equation.
 The upper limit in the vertical extent of the convective clouds is removed.
-Finally, as described in the text, the empirical non-dimensional parameter controlling the strength of the lateral mixing [c_0 in Eq.
-18 in Bretherton et al. (2004)] is modified so that it is c_o over ocean and αc_o over land. α is a resolution dependent tunable parameter.
-For c48, c90 and c180 models, we set α is 0.5, 0.65, and 0.85 respectively.
+Finally, as described in the text, the empirical nondimensional parameter controlling the strength of the lateral mixing $[c_0 \text{ in Eq.
+(18) in Bretherton et al. (2004)}]$ is modified so that it is c_0 over ocean and αc_0 over land.
+Here α is a resolution-dependent tunable parameter.
+For c48, c90, and c180 models, we set α is 0.5, 0.65, and 0.85, respectively.
 The value of c_0 over the ocean is 10.

-The stratiform cloud scheme in AM2 (Anderson et al. 2004) is modified by removing the Tiedtke (1993) prognostic cloud fraction scheme and replacing it with a simpler diagnostic scheme assuming a sub-grid scale distribution of total water, provided to us by S. Klein.
-The distribution of total water has the form of beta distribution with the lower and upper bounds determined by a width parameter multiplied by the grid-box mean total water.
-For this study, both shape parameter p and q (see Eq.
-7 in Tompkins 2002) are set to be 5 resulting in a symmetric distribution and the width parameter is set to 0.2.
-The use of the diagnostic scheme for condensation/evaporation processes allows one to remove AM2 Tiedtke (1993) cloud condensation, dissipation and erosion parameterizations while still keep the general form of the prognostic condensate equations.
+The stratiform cloud scheme in AM2 (Anderson et al. 2004) is modified by removing the Tiedtke (1993) prognostic cloud fraction scheme and replacing it with a simpler diagnostic scheme assuming a subgrid-scale distribution of total water provided to us by S. Klein.
+The distribution of total water has the form of beta distribution with the lower and upper bounds determined by a width parameter multiplied by the gridbox mean total water.
+For this study, both shape parameter p and q[see Eq.
+(7) in Tompkins 2002] are set to be 5 resulting in a symmetric distribution and the width parameter is set to 0.2.
+The use of the diagnostic scheme for condensation/evaporation processes allows one to remove AM2 Tiedtke (1993) cloud condensation, dissipation, and erosion parameterizations, while still keep the general form of the prognostic condensate equations.
 The remainder of the stratiform cloud scheme, including its treatment of cloud microphysics and precipitation fallout, is unmodified from AM2.1.